anapeksha/chromeDinoAI/README.md

 * Install dependencies: `pip install -r requirements.txt`
 * Running the AI: `python ai.py`
-* After 5/8 generations, the dino should be a ninja!
+* For Mac OS systems only.
+Unless, you tweak the code!